-- 1. Air pollution can increase the number of free radicals (an unstable molecule that can build up) in our cells - 2.
-These free radicals could cause oxidative stress (where there are too many free radicals and not enough antioxidants to remove them) in cells and stop normal cell function - a.
-Eating foods rich in antioxidants could help reduce the effects of oxidative stress and asthma symptoms. - 3.
-Exposure to air pollutants can affect the epigenome and how "loud" some genes are.
-The epigenome acts like a volume control for our genes, making some genes "louder" (or more expressive) than others. - 4.
-Some epigenome changes are known to be associated with asthma and can be more common in people who have been exposed to air pollutants.
+- 1. Air pollution can increase the number of free radicals (an unstable molecule that can build up) in our cells 6 - 2.
+These free radicals could cause oxidative stress (where there are too many free radicals and not enough antioxidants to remove them) in cells and stop normal cell function

+- 3.Exposure to air pollutants can affect the epigenome and how "loud" some genes are.^{8 9 10} The epigenome acts like a volume control for our genes, making some genes "louder" (or more expressive) than others. - 4.
+Some epigenome changes are known to be associated with asthma and can be more common in people who have been exposed to air pollutants.11